 Additionally, it is essential to remember the purpose for which you are writing the email.
 For example, is it to voice your discontent, find a solution to the problem, or strengthen your connection with someone?
 No matter what the reason may be, you need to make sure that you explain it thoroughly in the email you send and concentrate on getting closer to accomplishing the objective.

 For example, say an employee at work made a big mistake on a project.
 In the email, clearly state what that mistake was.
 Then say that you are emailing to discuss why what was done is incorrect and explain what should have been done instead.
 Not only will this erase any potential confusion, but it also turns this angry email into a constructive one.

-Don’t be completely fueled by your anger.
-Stick to stating objective facts of the situation, and not just your opinion of the person.
-You don’t want this to become a personal attack, though you may feel upset with them on a personal level.
-Doing this will accomplish a couple of important things: it will make your tone easier to understand, and it will make the recipient more open to reading the email and accepting your feedback.
+Don’t be entirely fueled by your anger.
+Stick to stating objective facts about the situation, not just your opinion of the person.
+Though you may feel upset with them, you don’t want this to become a personal attack.
+Doing this will accomplish a couple of essential things: it will make your tone easier to understand and make the recipient more open to reading the email and accepting your feedback.

 Let’s continue our example.
-If an employee makes a major mistake, stick to criticizing their mistake, not them as a person.
-You should say something like, “The work produced was not up to our standards because…” instead of “You failed to produce work that meets our standards.”
+If an employee makes a significant mistake, stick to criticizing their mistake, not them as a person.
+For instance, you should say, “The work produced was not up to our standards because…” instead of “You failed to produce work that meets our standards.”

 This might be hard to do all the time, but at least make an effort.
 It will have a positive impact on the way the recipient reads your email.
-Hopefully, thanks to your efforts, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated with the situation.
+Hopefully, thanks to your actions, the recipient will be more motivated to fix the problem and do better next time rather than be frustrated.